joshleaves/advent-rs/NOTES_2016.md

 ## Day 03:Squares With Three Sides

 Iterators can be a special kind of hell in Rust, especially when combined, and each type specializes itself further, but in the end, they work.

+## Day 04: Security Through Obscurity

+Jumping around between `char`, `u8`, and `i32` is a bit of a pain, but it's not too hard once you get it.

+Interestingly, when calculating the checksum, it is FASTER to reiterate over the string for each new character we find, rather than query the index straight from a HashMap.